surchs/bids-specification/src/appendices/phenotype.md

 Whenever possible, it is RECOMMENDED to also collect acquisition time for tabular phenotypic data and store the time of acquisition[^2] of each row inside a column named `acq_time` in the sessions file.
+This is consistent with how acquisition time is recorded for MRI data and other time-sensitive measurements (e.g. systolic blood pressure).

 When needed to preserve participant privacy, you SHOULD record relative acquisition times with respect to the earliest session.